GustavoCaso/GustavoCaso.github.io/content/posts/testing-command-line-applications-with-aruba.md

       """
 ```

-As you can see is really easy with `aruba` to achieve that.
+As you can see, it is straightforward with `aruba` to achieve that.

-Also I have declare some `step_definitions`:
+Also, I have declared some [step_definitions](https://cucumber.io/docs/cucumber/step-definitions/?lang=ruby):

 ```ruby
 Given(/^the config file with:$/) do |string|
   step 'a file "~/.codewars.rc.yml" with:', string